 The best camera for sports photography isn't always the one with the most megapixels.
 A good sports camera needs to be fast and accurate, able to keep up with subjects that move quickly and unpredictably.
 For this guide, we've compiled the best sports cameras for all budgets and abilities, from cheap bridge cameras that deliver the goods to the cutting-edge professional models that are used at the Olympics.

 If you're coming at this completely new, click to jump straight to our section on how to choose the best camera for sports photography, where we lay out the essentials.

-When choosing the best camera for sports photography, a fast burst rate is vital – meaning a good sports camera needs to be able to capture a lot of shots in a shorts space of time, measured in frames per second.
+When choosing the best camera for sports photography, a fast burst rate is vital – meaning a good sports camera needs to be able to capture a lot of shots in a short space of time, measured in frames per second.
 But the other half of this picture is what's called the buffer, meaning the number of consecutive shots a camera can take before it needs to stop to cool off.
 A camera that can shoot at 12fps isn't much cop if it needs to stop every 13 frames.
 A decent zoom is also handy, as in sports you're unlikely to be able to get super-close to the action.

-That's why in our list, we've picked a mix of interchangeable-lens cameras that offer access to big lenses, and bridge-style compact cameras that have a big zoom lens of their own.
+In this list, we've picked a mix of interchangeable-lens cameras that offer access to big lenses, and bridge-style compact cameras that have a big zoom lens of their own.
 These latter types tend to be much more affordable, and are great for beginners who are learning the ropes of sports photography.

 To help you find the best camera for sports photography for your needs, we've split this guide into three different categories.
-First we deal with beginner cameras, then with the best mid-priced models for enthusiasts, and lastly we list the top sports cameras for professionals.
+First, we deal with beginner cameras, then with the best mid-priced models for enthusiasts, and lastly, we list the top sports cameras for professionals.

 Best camera for sports photography – the full list